 We pretended to be Canadian today.
 At least that’s what we wish we had done in hindsight.
-Our camper van died on the coast of Tasmania and we had to be rescued by a old crusty surfer.
+Our camper van died on the coast of Tasmania and we had to be rescued by an old surfer dude.
 It was just us and our wheeled home on a long pull off near the ocean.
 A perfectly remote spot where we could cook dinner, share some wine and sleep close enough to the ocean to catch the early sunrise over the waves.
 The only problem was the van, which appeared to be built in the eighties, had no system to alert us that we had left headlights on as they drained the life from the vehicle before sunset.

 We were wondering what to do the next morning when the surfer pulled up, representing the only chance we had for rescue without waving frantically at passing cars on the nearby highway, hoping they didn’t notice our unshowered appearance and mistake us for vagrants.
 He had jumper cables and was willing to help a couple of stranded foreigners.
 Our battery was located under the drivers seat, which was parked against the tree line, making it impossible to reach with the cables without first moving the van.

 We turned the steering wheel and it locked.
 He had to inform us to turn the key to unlock the wheel.
 We then all tried to push the van but it wouldn’t move.
 We sheepishly released the emergency brake.
 We tried to push again and it still wouldn’t budge.
 He recommended that we make sure the van wasn’t in gear.
 It was.